ibm-cloud-docs/vmwaresolutions/shared/shared_planning.md

 ## IBM Cloud data center availability
 {: #shared_planning-dc-availability}

-The VMware Solutions Shared deployment has strict requirements on the physical infrastructure.
+The VMware Shared deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy your virtual data centers only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.

-The following {{site.data.keyword.cloud_notm}} data centers are available for VMware Solutions Shared deployment.
+The following {{site.data.keyword.cloud_notm}} data centers are available for VMware Shared deployment.

 | Geography | Site | Location | vSAN support | Multizone support |
 |:----------|:----------|:----------|:-------|:-------|